The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations: Discussion

 Finally, there exists a large body of computational modelling works of guilt in AI and MAS literature \citep{de2012bayesian,Fix2006,Savarimuthu2008,key:HanLpar2012,Turrini2010,criado2011open,o2016evolution,oconnor}.
-Differently from our goal, these studies aim to formalise guilt as part of a MAS, such as those of virtual agent and cognitive agent systems, for the purpose of regulating social norms \citep{criado2011open} or of improving agent decision making and reasoning processes \citep{Turrini2010,marsella2014computationally}.
+Unlike our intended outcome, these studies are geared towards the formalization of guilt within Multi-Agent Systems (MAS), including virtual and cognitive agent systems.
+The purposes range from regulating social norms \citep{criado2011open} to improving agent decision-making and reasoning processes \citep{Turrini2010,marsella2014computationally}.
 Beyond that, our results provide novel insights into the design and engineering of such MAS systems; for instance, if agents are equipped with the capacity of guilt feeling even if it might lead to costly disadvantage, that can drive the system to an overall more cooperative outcome where they are willing to take reparative actions after wrongdoings.
 Additionally, our analysis provides insights on how such guilt-capable agents should be distributed to optimise cooperative outcomes, depending on the specific MAS network structure \citep{marsella2014computationally,Savarimuthu2008,Turrini2010}.

-To be evolutionarily viable, an advantageous guilt-prone agent-genotype must act in view of the capacity for its game partners to also express guilt, in a diversity of network structures.
+To be evolutionarily viable, an advantageous guilt-prone agent-genotype must act in view of the capacity for its game partners to also express guilt, for a diversity of network structures.
 The lesson from these experiments is that self-punishment by suffering guilt, without considering whether partners are also similarly guilt-affected, does not result in guilt becoming a dominant advantageous feature of individuals in the population.
 On the contrary, when defecting partners do not express guilt when agents themselves do, then an agent should either not experience guilt or its guilt should be automatically alleviated, at no cost.
 Otherwise, guilt-prone agents would be exploited by the non-guilt prone free-riders with respect to guilt.